opticgroup/leal-solar/README.md

 - **Configuration:**
   - Panels are string-tied (high voltage) on the detached garage.
-  - The array feeds into a **power cutoff switch**, then runs to the home's **200A main service panel**.
+  - The array feeds into the garage (bare/coverted wire) and then to a **power cutoff switch** located on the exterior of the garage, then runs to the home's **200A main service panel**.

 - **Generator Setup:**
-  - A **Honda 3000 watt generator/inverter** is connected via a **6-circuit manual transfer switch**.
+  - A **Honda 3000 watt generator/inverter** is connected via a **6-circuit manual transfer switch** to the home's 200 amp panel.
   - The plan is to reconfigure this generator to feed the new battery/inverter/charger system during outages.

 - **Current Status:**
-  - The original grid-tie inverter was destroyed by fire and has not been replaced, leaving the system dormant.
+  - The original grid-tie inverter caught fire and was discarded by the home owner, never replaced, and the system has been dormant for 5+ years.

 ---

-## Equipment and System Design 🔧
+## New Equipment and System Design 🔧

 - **Battery/Charger/Inverter System:**
   - **Battery Options:** Preferred option is **Victron**; however, Tesla, Franklin, or other brands will be evaluated based on **cost per amp-hour** and overall system compatibility.
   - **Inverter:** Open to installer recommendations.
 A hybrid inverter capable of both grid-tie and battery backup operation is required to integrate the existing solar array and the new battery system.

 - **Load Shedding:**
-  - The system must automatically disable high-draw circuits (such as the laundry machine and electric hot water heater) during outages to ensure efficient use of backup power.
+  - The system must automatically disable high-draw circuits (such as the laundry machine and electric hot water heater) at the 200 amp (new panel) during outages to ensure efficient use of backup power.

 - **Main Panel Upgrade:**
-  - Replace or upgrade the existing **200A main service panel** to accommodate the new system components.
+  - Replace or upgrade the existing **200A main service panel** to accommodate new system components and to clean up the existing romex wiring.

 - **No Additional Solar Panels:**
-  - The homeowner does **not** wish to install any additional solar panels.
+  - The homeowner does **not** wish to install any additional solar panels at this time but may wish to install panels in 2026.
+Do not include new panels in this quote.

 - **NEM 2.0 Compliance:**
   - All modifications must preserve the current NEM 2.0 net metering status.

+- **Location** is Trabuco Canyon, CA. 92679 with no shading on solar panels

 ---